shucwu/GettingAndCleaningData_CourseProject/README.md

 read.table("tidydataset.txt", header=TRUE)

 ## Cool!
-How did you create such a beautify tidy dataset?
+How did you create such a beautiful tidy dataset?

 Please refer to the CodeBook.md file in this repo